VELUX Sustainability

 Pioneering a renewable energy concept

-The VELUX Group signed virtual power purchase agreements with BayWa r.e. that will drive the development of two new solar parks in southern Spain.
+The VELUX Group signed virtual power purchase agreements with BayWa r.e. that enabled the development of two new solar parks in southern Spain.

-When both projects are completed and connected to the grid, the solar plants will generate enough power to cover all the VELUX Group’s European operations.
+With both projects completed and connected to the grid, the solar plants will generate enough power to cover all the VELUX Group’s European operations.

 Energy efficiency – the first fuel

 We are constantly looking for new ways to enhance energy efficiency.
-Since 2010 this has been our strategy and we started with a focus on investing in our production sites with the biggest energy consumption.
-As a result of this, we have already increased our energy efficiency by 49% from 2010 to 2020 measured in total energy consumption per revenue (MWh/EUR net sales).
-We will continue to improve further by continued investments in energy efficiency on our sites.
+Since 2010 this has been our strategy, and we started with a focus on investing in our production sites with the biggest energy consumption.
+We have set an initiative to reduce energy intensity by 2030 by 56% compared with the baseline year 2015.

 Decarbonising our value chain

-In the VELUX Group, 98% of our carbon footprint relates to scope 3 emissions and comes from outside our own operations - the majority from the materials used in our products.
-To reach our ambitious targets of reducing CO2e from our value chain, we have identified and are working with several decarbonisation levers.
+In the VELUX Group, more than 98% of our carbon footprint relates to Scope 3 emissions and comes from outside our own operations.
+To reach our ambitious targets, we have identified and are working with several decarbonisation levers.